silviot/edx-platform-wiki/Opaque-Keys.md

 This document discusses the design of the Opaque Keys system, as well as the problem Opaque Keys seeks to solve.
-For practical understanding of how Opaque Keys impacts edX development, see [[Opaque-Keys---Developer-Notes]].
+For practical understanding of how Opaque Keys impacts edX development, see [[Locators:-Developer-Notes]].

 ### Table of Contents
 1. [Background](#background)